-"child" means a child of whatever age admitted by the School to be educated and includes any pupil aged 18 or over;
+"child" means a child of whatever age admitted by the School to be educated, and includes any pupil aged 18 or over;

-“the Complaints Procedure” is the School's procedure for handling complaints from parents, as amended from time to time for legal or other substantive reasons or in order to assist the proper administration of the School.
-A copy of the procedure is available from the School at any time upon written request;
+"Complaints Procedure" means the School's procedure for handling complaints from parents, as amended from time to time for legal or other substantive reasons, or in order to assist the proper administration of the School.
+It does not form part of the contract between you and the School.
+A copy of the most up-to-date procedure is on the School's website and is otherwise available from the School at any time upon request;